thecoder08/emulator/README.md

 break
 and
 ```
 Each operation translates to a machine code instruction.
-The opcode of load, add, and sub instructions depends on whether the operation is followed by a hash symbol (immidiate value).
+The opcodes of load, add, sub, & and instructions depend on whether the operation is followed by a hash symbol (immidiate value).
 Any operation not in this list will be ignored by the assembler, allowing for comments.
 ### Operands
 Each operand may be a number parsable by the C `strtol` function.
 It should be no greater that the largest possible integer for the type of operand requested, e.g. 65535 (0xFFFF) for 16-bit operands, or 255 (0xFF) for 8-bit operands.
 It may also be a symbol, defined by the `define` or `label` commands.
 Any extra operands for an operation will be ignored by the assembler.
 ### Symbols